SusConSol help develop construction Circular Economy tool – 26 February 2020

 Charlie Law picked up a prestigious Green Apple Gold Award with Peter Johnson, former Group Environmental Manager at Kier Group today.
 The award was presented to Kier for their 30 by 30 in 3 days event which SusConSol helped to organise.
 The Kier 30 by 30 programme aims to reduce energy consumption by 30% by 2030, and the event at Kier’s Tempsford Headquarters, held over 3 days in July 2017, bought together a number of suppliers to showcase their latest plant and equipment.
 These included electric cars, hybrid excavators and generators, and energy efficient cabins.
 The event was very well received and is believed to have helped contributed to Kier’s significant carbon emission reductions over the last year.
 For more information on the Green Apple Awards click here>

-SusConSol speaks at UK Construction Week – 10 October 2018
+SusConSol speak at UK Construction Week – 10 October 2018

 Charlie Law spoke at the 2018 UK Construction Week on circular economy business models in construction, along with a distinguished panel including Stuart Spencer of LWARB, Harriet O’Brien of ARUP and Robert Spencer of AECOM.
 Key points Charlie explored included designing for optimal service life, the disconnect between maintenance cycles and service life, securing raw/recycled material sources, lease and service model options, and return logistics solutions.
 For more information on UK Construction Week click here>